segaaaron/ZemogaMobile/README.md

 # ZemogaMobile
-It is an app to show the user's post
+It is an app to show the user's post and use CRUD